theksoft/bit/README.md

 - `Generate` : Display HTML map code [`CTRL`+`G`]
 - `Add HTML areas` : Add areas from HTML map source code.<br>
   Full *\<map\>* source code or only *\<area\>* source code can be entered.
+- `Export image` : Export project image to a local file.

 #### Other